 School districts throughout the nation have been grappling with how to improve student safety through new policy initiatives, security requirements and new programs.
 While it is clear there is no “one-size-fits-all” solution to this multifaceted issue, the renewed focus is generating important insight and more detailed suggestions for immediate steps to ensure a safe, inclusive learning environment for all students.

-If you have questions about any of the items outlined in the Task Force Report and the impact on your current policies and procedures or staff training needs in these areas, please contact me or any of the attorneys in the Barley Snyder Education Practice Group.
+If you have questions about any of the items outlined in the Task Force Report and the impact on your current policies and procedures or staff training needs in these areas, please contact any of the attorneys in the Barley Snyder Education Practice Group.